Foodies03/FrontendFreshFoodies/README.md

 You will need to set up a new MongoDB cluster and download [MongoDB Compass](https://www.mongodb.com/products/compass).
 References to the MongoDB cluster link will need to be changed throughout the backend repository.

-In addition, you will need to set up a new Heroku account and [deploy this Flask app to Heroku](https://realpython.com/flask-by-example-part-1-project-setup/).
+In addition, you will need to set up a new Heroku account (or your choice of deployment platform) and [deploy this Flask app to Heroku](https://realpython.com/flask-by-example-part-1-project-setup/).
 The ideal set up is to have changes to the main production branch automatically update the Heroku branch.

 ## Frontend